AusClimateService/npcp/reports/phase1/phase1_report.md

 ## 6. Results: Precipitation

-> TODO: The relative performance of each of the bias correction methods differs quite a bit from RCM to RCM,
-> so we should process the RCM data for another GCM or two to see whehter a consistent pattern in the results
-> can be identified.

 ### 6.1.
 Precipitation climatology

-> Summary: Relatively large biases persist in the precipitation climatology
+> Summary: While bias correction does tend to reduce bias in the precipitation climatology,
-> even after applying bias correction.
+> relatively large biases still persist on cross validation even after applying bias correction.
-> A simple replication of the training data outperforms all methods.
 > For univariate methods, QDC tends to perform better than QME,
 > which in turn performs better than ECDFm.
 > The performance of the multivariate MRNBC method is comparable to the univariate methods,